 We are building a web-based version of the compiler in which a remote user may interactively activate each compiler's phase and browse or change the intermediate files produced.
-This compiler generates XML versions of the files so that the user may browse them in a web browser.
-To this aim, we use the library HaXml, and other related tools such as DrIFT [15] and polyparse, which provide support for translating Haskell types into XML, and vice versa.
+This compiler generates XML versions of the files so that the user may browse them in a navigator.
+To this aim, we use the library HaXml, and some other related tools such as DrIFT [14] and polyparse, which provide support for translating Haskell types into XML, and to parse XML files to build Haskell types.
 This version of the compiler, each time it is invoked, only executes a given phase.
-All of them expect and produce XML files.
+The input is expected in XML format and it is parsed to build the Haskell type needed by the phase.
+The output, instead of pretty printed, is converted to XML and saved in a file, so that it can be used as input of a subsequent phase.